johnmartinezc/poki-backend/README.md

 Usage: -Pic of Home Page
 -Pic of Registration Page
- -Pic of Login Pag
+-Pic of Login Page
- e -Pic of item catalogue
+-Pic of item catalogue
 -Pic of shopping cart

 Contributing: No